Tuesday, June 29, 2021

 It's such a simple concept, and everybody knows it.
 I can't think of anyone I've ever met who hasn't been told about this "golden rule."

-But how many of you are really practicing it?
+But how many of us are really practicing it?

-How many of you ever think about it in your daily lives?
+How many of us ever think about it in our daily lives?

-How many of you believe it is actually something worth pondering?
+How many of us believe it is actually something worth pondering?

 I'll tell you how I would like to be treated: